UnownHash/Fletchling/README.md

 (UNTESTED)

-## nestcollector to fletching with database as authortative source (SIMPLEST)
+## nestcollector to Fletching with database as authortative source (SIMPLEST)
   1. configure your existing golbat db in configs/fletchling.toml
   2. do not configure koji section.
   3. nuke your cronjob.